 A bank's profitability has an effect on its safety and soundness.
 Earnings may be retained by the bank, expanding its capital cushion, or be used to deal with problematic loans, potentially making the bank more resilient in times of trouble.
 Banks that are losing money, however, have less ability to do those things.

 All America Bank received above-average marks on Bankrate's earnings test, achieving a score of 22 out of a possible 30.

-One important measure of a bank's earnings is return on equity, calculated by dividing net income (essentially profit) by total equity.
+Return on equity, calculated by dividing net income (profit, essentially) by total equity, is one important way to measure a bank's earnings.
 The most recent annualized quarterly return on equity for All America Bank was 13.67 percent, above the national average of 8.10 percent.

-The bank reported net income of $5.9 million on total equity of $43.1 million for the twelve months ended December 31, 2017.
-The bank had an annualized return on average assets, or ROA, of 1.47 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.
+For the twelve months ended December 31, 2017, the bank reported net income of $5.9 million on total equity of $43.1 million.
+The bank experienced an annualized return on average assets, or ROA, of 1.47 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.